gravitycontained/QPL/README.md

 # QPL
-QPL (Quick Production Library) is a personal utility library with many purposes to help developement.
+QPL (Quick Production Library) is a C++20 personal utility library with many purposes to help developement.

+to use this library select the include folder